MattFryer/HA-Mealie-Barcode-Scanner/README.md

 - [x] Option to have special QR codes which when scanned add some text in the QR code to the list rather than doing a barcode lookup (e.g. Add "Milk" to the shopping list).
 Possible to trigger a different HA event if the scanned code starts with a specific string.
 - [x] The APIs some times return a success but have no name for the product.
 The code needs to handle these as unknown.
 - [ ] Switch caching to use SQLite instead of CSV for handling large numbers of barcodes.
+- [ ] Make the barcode_cache_add action check if the product is in the cache first and if it is update the existing entry rather than adding duplicates.
+- [ ] Add an example automation and documentation for passing the returned product to an LLM to cleans it and create a simpler generic description as described

 ### Hardware
 - [x] Investigate sending serial commands to the GM67 to allow for options in the HA device to configure the scanning mode, to turn off the scanner, etc.